powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 If this looks familiar, don’t be surprised.
 It’s basically a `context.Context.`

-The applications being refactored have all of their dependencies use and accept this interface.
+The application being refactored has all of its dependencies use and accept this interface.
 Once the `Config` is passed into a package -- each dependency is setup in its own specific way.
 Each dependency has predefined environment variable keys that get loaded into the `Config`via a signature of `func (foo.Config) foo.Config`.
-Each package in this codebase is "setup" via this opaque configuration.
-Once all the packages have been setup, any other package can call a function in one its dependencies package and voila -- it all magically works!
-Assuming all the environment variables have been sourced correctly.
+Once all packages in this application have been setup, any other package can call a function in one its dependencies package and voila -- it all magically works!
+Assuming all the configuration has been sourced correctly.

 Here's a contrived example for a bit more clarity: